KoKoLates/ddrive-robot-notes/README.md

   <img src="./assets/square.gif" alt="square" width="236" />
 </div>

-Tuning the controller parameter with the simulation application, here we test on different parameter of PID controller and observe the difference of behavior between different condition.
+Besides, you can also tuning the parameters of controller right on the main file directly, and observe the difference of behavior under different parameters.
+It could also help you tuning a proper parameter for the controller.

 <div align="center">
   <img src="./assets/param1.gif" alt="param1" width="235" />